 This published tax strategy covers the following areas (all in relation to UK taxation):

 - Approach to risk management and governance arrangements

 - Level of risk tolerated

-- Approach toward dealing with the UK tax authorities ('HMRC')
+- Approach toward dealing with HM Revenue and Customs ('HMRC')

 The purpose of this document is to set out the LE Group's policy and approach to UK taxation.
 This document covers all UK companies within the LE Group ('UK Group'), as listed below: